HomeDirectoriesWhy Your Business Needs to Be Listed

 Standardise your business description.
 Write versions in different lengths (50 words, 100 words, 250 words, 500 words) so you’re ready for any platform’s requirements.
 Keep the core message consistent while adapting the length.
 Include your primary keywords naturally, but don’t stuff them in awkwardly.

 Set up a dedicated email address for directory listings.
 Trust me on this one.
 You’ll get promotional emails, review notifications, and platform updates.
-Keep them separate from your main business email to avoid missing important updates about your listings.
+Keep them separate from your main business email so you don’t miss important updates about your listings.

 Document your category selections for each platform.
 Different directories use different category structures, but your selections should align with your primary business focus.
-Don’t try to be everything to everyone – focus on your core services and select categories therefore.
+Don’t try to be everything to everyone; focus on your core services and select categories that fit.

 Set a monthly reminder to check your primary listings.
 Information changes, platforms update their features, and new review responses are needed.
 Fifteen minutes per month per platform can prevent major issues down the line.